Why the US Economy Needs 3D Printing More than Ever

 Image Source: America Makes

-Recently, America Makes partnered with the organization 3D Veterans as well as GE’s Center for Additive Technology Advancement (CATA) and Robert Morris University to expand a 3D printing education program for veterans called the Additive Manufacturing Bootcamp.
+Recently, America Makes partnered with the organization 3D Veterans and GE’s Center for Additive Technology Advancement (CATA) and Robert Morris University to expand a 3D printing education program for veterans called the Additive Manufacturing Bootcamp.
 The program provides training and mentorship to American veterans to obtain the specialized skillset that 3D printing requires and spur innovation.
 The four-week program offers education in design tools, metal 3D printers, and hands-on projects at GE’s CATA facility.
 Such sponsorship by the US government further proves the significant American interest in expanding additive manufacturing and utilizing the industry as a gateway for new employment opportunities and economic growth.

 It’s Only the Beginning